GregorStrugala/hp-tests/README.md

 This repository contains scripts and files to read, plot and process data from *DataTaker* file(s).
 Two modules are provided:
-`explore.py`, with useful functions for processing and visualizing data, and `xpint.py`, that implements a subclass of `UnitRegistry` from the [`pint`](https://pint.readthedocs.io) package, to manage units and plot labelling.
+`explore.py`, that implements the `Explorer` class for processing and visualizing data, and `xpint.py`, that implements a subclass of `UnitRegistry` from the [`pint`](https://pint.readthedocs.io) package, to manage units and plot labelling.

 ## The `explore` module
-The functions `read`, `get` and `plot` can be used respectively to read, extract and plot the data from a *DataTaker* file.
-All actions are also combined in one unique function called `explore`, which is more concise but has a little less flexibility.
+This module provides the `Explorer` class, to read and plot data.
+`Explorer` objects can also perform some thermodynamic calculations to obtain new properties.
+However, the functions implementing those calculations shouldn't have to be directly called by the user, quantities that are not in the *DataTaker* file will automatically be computed.

+An `Explorer` object is initialized with the name of a data file.
+Its [methods](#methods-of-explorer-class) allow to plot various quantities or retrieve them as `Quantity` objects.
+This last feature can be useful if some non-implemented calculations need to be done.
+Note that extracted quantities (or newly computed) quantities can still be plotted, using the top-level function `explore.plot`.

-Each function from the `explore` module is briefly described at the end, but more information can be found in their respective documentation—available through the `help` function.
+Each function from the `Explorer` class is briefly described at the end, but more information can be found in their respective documentation—available through the `help` function.

 ## The `xpint` module
 `xpint` (extended pint) provides an extension of `pint`'s `UnitRegistry`